aballerr/rgc/README.md

 ## Installation
 	$npm install -g rgc
 ## Prerequisites
-I haven't had time to test it's backward comparability yet, but it's compatible for node v8.12.0 at the least
+I haven't had time to test its backward comparability yet, but it's compatible for node v6.14.4 at the least

 ### Usage: